Week 1 Start 'Em, Sit 'Em: Projecting Top 10 Studs at Each Position for Openers

 Week 1 Start 'Em, Sit 'Em: Projecting Top 10 Studs at Each Position for OpenersSeptember 8, 2017

-After the Kansas City Chiefs and New England Patriots provided a nice appetizer, Week 1 of the 2017 NFL season goes into full swing on Sunday.
+After the Kansas City Chiefs and New England Patriots provided a nice appetizer, Week 1 of the 2017 NFL regular season goes into full swing Sunday.

-This also means fantasy football comes back into all of our lives.
+This also means fantasy football is back in our lives.
 The beginning of the season is filled with hope and optimism for all 32 NFL teams and fantasy owners who believe they've already put together the best roster needed to win a championship.

-Heading into Sunday's NFL schedule, here is the top-10 positional breakdown for the players who will have the most impressive performances.
+Heading into Sunday's schedule, here is the top-10 positional breakdown for the players who will have the most impressive performances.

 Top 10 QBs